12 Hours of Sebring

 The 12 Hours of Sebring is an annual motorsport endurance race for sports cars held at Sebring International Raceway, on the site of the former Hendricks Army Airfield World War II air base in Sebring, Florida, United States.
-In the past, this race has been a round of the now defunct World Sportscar Championship, IMSA GT Championship and American Le Mans Series.
-In 2012, the race was the opening event of the FIA World Endurance Championship in a one off race before being returned to the American Le Mans Series for 2013.
-Starting in 2014, the event became the second round of the WeatherTech SportsCar Championship.
+This race was a round of the now-defunct World Sportscar Championship, IMSA GT Championship, and American Le Mans Series.
+In 2012, the race was the opening event of the FIA World Endurance Championship in a one-off race before being returned to the American Le Mans Series for 2013.
+In 2014, the event became the second round of the WeatherTech SportsCar Championship.

 1949 Crosley Hotshot that won the 1950 Sebring Race.
 On display at the Edge Motor Museum in Memphis, Tennessee.

-The race is considered to be one of the three legs of the informal Triple Crown of endurance racing along with the 24 Hours of Le Mans and 24 Hours of Daytona.
+The race is a leg of the informal Triple Crown of endurance racing, along with the 24 Hours of Le Mans and 24 Hours of Daytona.

 History

 The track opened in 1950 on an airfield and is a road racing course styled after those used in European Grand Prix motor racing.
 The first race was a six-hour race on New Year's Eve 1950.
 The winning car is currently on display at the Edge Motor Museum in Memphis, Tennessee.
 The next race was held 14 months later as the first 12 Hours of Sebring.
 The race is famous for its "once around the clock" action, starting during the day and finishing at night.
 From 1953 to 1972 the 12 Hour was a round of the FIA's premier sports car series which was contested under various names including the World Sportscar Championship and the International Championship for Makes.
 In the 1950s, in addition to Le Mans, Sebring was on the calendar at the same time now-legendary races such as the Mille Miglia, Targa Florio, Carrera Panamericana and the RAC Tourist Trophy were on the World Sportscar Championship calendar, such was the prestige of the Sebring race.
 It was also the most important American race for the European teams and drivers and was the center of European racing activity in the United States; it was the only time during the 1950s that the big European manufacturer teams and drivers came to the United States in force, bringing with them considerable international media attention—the United States Formula One Grand Prix was not run until 1959.
 Top drivers who competed on the European circuit in the 1950s such as Juan Manuel Fangio, Alberto Ascari, Nino Farina, Stirling Moss and Mike Hawthorn all raced at Sebring, and the 1957 Sebring 12 Hours was the only American race the 5-time world champion Fangio ever won.